Learning objective

 • Why do you think they have chosen to create their art in that specific place?

-Slide 4 illustrates the task.
-Children cut out the statements and then organise them into a diamond shape, reflecting how important each statement is based on their ideas about what art is.
-Encourage them to discuss it with a partner.
+Display slide 4 and read the statements.
+Ask the children to discuss in pairs how they would organise them into a diamond shape, reflecting how important each statement is based on their ideas about what art is.

 3: Main event